Emrio/emrioutils/README.md

 ### `math`

 - `avg(arr)`: returns the average value in an array of numbers
+- `equal(a, b, precision?)`: tests the quasi-equality between two numbers
 - `round(x, n)`: rounds a number to the n-th decimal place

 ### `misc`